dotnet/csharpstandard/standard/classes.md

 The differences between static and instance members are discussed further in [§15.3.8](classes.md#1538-static-and-instance-members).

 ### 15.7.3 Accessors

+*Note*: This clause applies to both properties ([§15.7](classes.md#157-properties)) and indexers ([§15.9](classes.md#159-indexers)).
+The clause is written in terms of properties, when reading for indexers substitute indexer/indexers for property/properties and consult the list of differences between properties and indexers given in [§15.9.2](classes.md#1592-indexers-and-property-differences). *end note*

 The *accessor_declarations* of a property specify the executable statements associated with writing and/or reading that property.